Search suggestions

 Sustainable Program for Irrigation and Groundwater Use

-Demonstrating commitment to sustainable water management
+Demonstrating commitment to responsible water management

 What is SPRING?

 The Sustainable Program for Irrigation and Groundwater Use (SPRING) add-on helps producers, supply chain stakeholders, and buyers to demonstrate their commitment to more responsible on-farm water stewardship.
 The robust and comprehensive checklist covers a wide range of topics such as water use and extraction rates, legal compliance and protection of water sources, and watershed management.
 Integrated Farm Assurance (IFA) for fruit and vegetables plus the SPRING add-on is benchmarked to the Sustainability Initiative Fruit and Vegetables’ (SIFAV) Basket of Water Standards, and SPRING v2 is recognized by the World Wildlife Fund (WWF) Spain as among the top farm-level water certification options.
-The add-on is tried, tested, and trusted in over 25 countries worldwide.
+The add-on is tried, tested, and trusted in over 35 countries worldwide.

 Infographic of a world map showing countries with SPRING implementation